 Here’s what I like about 99designs

-- 99designs has a very intuitive design posting process that helps you present your vision to designers in an organized fashion.
-Visions can be very subjective and their process helps you get a much better result than a typical graphic design job posting.
+- 99designs has an intuitive design posting process that helps you present your vision to designers in an organized fashion.
+Visions can be subjective and their process helps you get a much better result than a typical graphic design job posting.
 Non-designers usually have no idea how to explain a concept to a graphic designer and I like the questions 99designs asks you to define your design brief.
 Many other crowdsourcing websites leave your design description wide-open which can lead to you not getting what you want.

 - They have a money back guarantee which means you won’t have to pay for a result that doesn’t satisfy you.

 - I like how you get an estimate of the expected number of submissions based on your budget.